Lecture Notes in Quantum Mechanics

 There is a statement in classical statistical mechanics that the equilibrium state of a system is not affected by magnetic fields.
 The magnetic response of any system is a quantum mechanical effect that has to do with the quantization of the energy levels (Landau magnetism) or with the spins (Pauly magnetism).
+Definitions:

-Definitions: \\ \bitem Diamagnetic System - in a magnetic field, the system's energy increases. \\ \bitem Paramagnetic System - in a magnetic field, the system's energy decreases.
+\bitem Diamagnetic System - in a magnetic field, the system energy increases. \\ \bitem Paramagnetic System - in a magnetic field, the system energy decreases.

 The Aharonov Bohm geometry provides the simplest example for magnetic response.
-If we put one electron in a ring, then when we increase the magnetic flux slightly, the system energy increases.
-We say that the response is "diamagnetic".
-The electron cannot "get rid" of its kinetic energy because of the quantization of the momentum.
+If we place one electron in a ring, and add a weak magnetic flux, the system energy increases.
+Accordingly we say that the response is "diamagnetic".
+The electron cannot "get rid" of its kinetic energy, because of the quantization of the momentum.